Real-World Humanoid Locomotion with Reinforcement Learning: Introduction

+Our approach falls in the general family of techniques for sim-to-real transfer with domain randomization~\cite{Antonova2017, Sadeghi2017, Tobin2017, Peng2018}.
+Among these, the recent approaches for learning legged locomotion have employed either memory-based networks like Long Short-Term Memory (LSTM)~\cite{Openai2019,Siekmann2021blind} or trained an explicit estimator to regress environment properties from Temporal Convolutional Network (TCN) features~\cite{Lee2020,Kumar2021}.

-We hypothesize that the history of observations and actions implicitly encodes the information about the world that a powerful Transformer model can use to adapt its behavior dynamically at test time.
-For example, the model can use the history of desired \vs actual states to figure out how to adjust its actions to better achieve future states.
-This can be seen as a form of in-context learning---changing model behavior without updating the model parameters---often found in large Transformer models like GPT-3~\cite{Brown2020}.
+We hypothesize that the history of observations and actions implicitly encodes the information about the world that a powerful transformer model can use to adapt its behavior dynamically at test time.
+For example, the model can use the history of desired vs actual states to figure out how to adjust its actions to better achieve future states.
+This can be seen as a form of in-context learning often found in large transformer models like GPT-3~\cite{Brown2020}.

-We evaluate our approach on a full-sized Digit humanoid robot.
-We find that our approach outperforms standard neural network model choices like Multi-Layer Perceptron (MLP), convolutional neural network (CNN), and Long Short-Term Memory (LSTM) in a high-fidelity simulator.
-We further show successful zero-shot transfer to hardware.
-Our model can handle external disturbances like carrying payloads and walking over different terrains (Figure~\ref{fig:teaser}).
-We encourage the readers to check our \href{https://humanoid-transformer.github.io}{project page} for videos.

-To facilitate future research in learning-based humanoid locomotion, we will make all of our code publicly available.